 Tarsal Tunnel Syndrome:

-Tarsal tunnel syndrome is when the tibial nerve — an area in the base of the ankle — gets pinched or constricted, creating inflammation and soreness.
+Tarsal tunnel syndrome develops when the tibial nerve — a nerve at the base of the ankle — gets pinched or constricted, creating inflammation, tingling numbness, and soreness.
 It’s similar to carpal tunnel syndrome, which happens in the wrist as a result of nerve compression.

 The tibial nerve can be compressed and irritated through overuse, shoes that press on the base of the ankle, or different movements in sports or exercise.
 Like most other foot injuries, conservative treatments include rest, switching to more supportive footwear, icing, and NSAIDs that calm inflammation and swelling.

 Preventing Foot, Heel, and Arch Injuries